-Solar balloons are not useful for transport people as weather clouded, they cannot lift and sail down.
+Solar balloons are not useful for transporting people as the weather is clouded, and they cannot lift and sail down.

 Future of Solar Ballooning-

 Jean-François Guillemoles solar researchers are proposing floating solar balloons, which can generate three times more energy.
-CNRS, a French researcher institution, working with an Idea given by a Japanese group.
-Solar balloons produce direct electricity and producing Hydrogen with it.
-So it will be working as energy storage for producing electricity in fuel cell after the sunset.
+CNRS, a French research institution, working with an Idea given by a Japanese group.
+Solar balloons produce direct electricity and produce Hydrogen with it.
+So it will be working as energy storage for producing electricity in fuel cells after sunset.
 The solar balloons deployed above the cloud (6km from the ground) will produce three times the electricity than a square foot basis.

 Cameron Balloons (Balloon designer and Manufacture) are Solar-powered balloons.
-These are certified Hybrid lighter balloons than air hybrid aerostat in the world.
+These are certified Hybrid lighter balloons than air hybrid aerostats in the world.
 It is a hybrid aircraft balloon in size of 150000 cubic feet and, a combination of black and silver super lightweight fabric.
-It uses the energy of the sun and a partially conventional hot air propane burner.
-To get the best result, they Minimize the temperature difference between inside and outside air utilizing maximum solar heat while minimizing the heat loss.
+It uses the energy of the sun and a partially conventional hot-air propane burner.
+To get the best result, they Minimize the temperature difference between inside and outside air utilizing maximum solar heat while minimizing heat loss.
 The black side will be exposed to the sun to gain maximum heat while the other shaded side was insulated.
-They used double fabric and maintained a gap in it to avoid heat lost by radiation.
+They used double fabric and maintained a gap in it to avoid heat loss by radiation.

-NASA (National Aeronautics and Space Administration) is working for the future envelopment of solar balloons for exploring Mars and Jupiter and Moon Titan.
+NASA (National Aeronautics and Space Administration) is working on the future envelopment of solar balloons for exploring Mars and Jupiter and Moon Titan.